 ZeroPM Regulatory Watch Year in Review 2023

-The recap of all the updates on EU policy initiatives contributing on PFAS and and PMT/vPvM substances can be found below.
+The recap of all the updates on EU policy initiatives contributing on PFAS and and PMT/vPvM substances during 2023 can be found below.

 Please see also our video explaining the ZeroPM regulatory watch!